gipi/blog/_drafts/how-computers-work.md

 What does it mean?
 It means that all the digital circuits that you can create, operating on whatever number of inputs is buildable using boolean algebra and since transistors are an implementation of this, then we can create all with them.

-Obviously we need circuits able to have more than one output, but I think is obvious how to extend this reasoning.

 This circuits that have output effected immediately from the input are called **combinational circuits**.
 In order to build useful circuits